 There is a need for effective employee recognition programs right now.
 So where do you start?

-It all begins with creating a culture of employee recognition that ignites your company values, and that caters to the needs and desires of the employees themselves.
+It all begins with creating a culture of employee appreciation and that ignites your company values, and that caters to the needs and desires of the employees themselves.
 Megan provided an under the hood glimpse into how her team at Shake Shack built out an employee recognition program that delivered on 4 key elements: Choice, Inclusivity, Shareability, and Equity.

-1. The power of choice.
+1. The power of choice in a hybrid company.

 “We’ve gone with Blueboard for our anniversary program because they have so many opportunities for our team to pick something that means something to them.
 A new passion that they want to try, maybe it’s a hobby that they have had for 30 years, or it can just be something fun they can do with their families.
 Everyone wants something different, so we found that letting people choose how they want to be recognized and rewarded is so engaging.” - Megan Purtell, L&D at Shake Shack